SKaurGithub/data_402_NoSQL/mongoDB_exercises.md

 Write a query that gives us only the names + homeworld names of humans in the database:
 ```
+# Locating documents which are human by using {"species.name": "Human"}
+# Returning 'name' and 'homeworld.name' only.

 db.characters.find({"species.name": "Human"}, {name: 1, "homeworld.name": 1, _id:0})
 ```